 Days before, Brandon’s school, Midd-West High School, held an anti-bullying assembly.
 Wesley Knapp, the district’s Superintendent, said the assembly was not held due to a specific incident or problem at the high school, but because it was “an issue Principal Cynthia Hutchinson has always felt strongly about.”

-“Anyone in our school who looks different is tortured,” said sophomore Emily Beall-Ellersieck
+Another student said:“Anyone in our school who looks different is tortured,” said sophomore Emily Beall-Ellersieck

 In an interview Friday afternoon, the Superintendent said that the school had not received any reports of bullying regarding Brandon Bitner, and none of the staff had reported seeing any incidents of bullying toward Brandon, and no other student had reported to the staff about Brandon being bullied.

 But people don’t walk into traffic when nothing is wrong.